dangoslen/dangoslen-me-site/content/blog/getting-stuff-done.md

 </center>

-It's a Friday in the office—the end of another Sprint iteration.
+It's a Friday in the office.
+The end of another Sprint iteration.

 And everything is a bit chaotic.

 Multiple devs still have outstanding work awaiting approvals so they can merge them into `main.` Many of them have merge conflicts.
 We've also got a high-priority bug fix that we still need to start on, which is supposed to be done by the end of the day (the PM promised it would be).

-On top of that, no one seems to remember if we hit our Spring Goals - or even what they were!
+On top of that, no one seems to remember if we hit our Spring Goals—or even what they were!
 Everyone had focused on working on our individual stories instead of completing our goals.

 ---